Wasatch Mountains - Salt Lake City, Utah

 Mount Superior, Monte Cristo (foreground Reed and Benson Ridge)

-Dromedary Peak, Sunrise Peak (They look connected from this angle)
+Dromedary Peak, Sunrise Peak (They look connected from this angle) and Unnamed

 Broads Fork Twin Peaks at the head of Cottonwood Ridge